 - You can refer to properties of other frames using the top(), bottom(), left(), right(), height() and width() functions.
 These functions take a frame ID.
 SILE pre-defines the frame page to allow you to access the dimensions of the whole page. - You can use arithmetic functions: plus, minus, divide, multiply, and parentheses symbols have their ordinary arithmetic meaning.
 To declare that frame b should be half the height of frame a plus 5 millimeters, you can say height=5mm + (height(b) / 2).
-However, as we will see later, it is usually better to structure your declarations to let SILE make those kind of computations for you. - Since book design is often specified in terms of proportion of a page, you can use the short-cut width=5%pw instead of width=0.05 \ width(page) and height=50%ph instead of height=0.5 \ height(page).
+However, as we will see later, it is usually better to structure your declarations to let SILE make those kind of computations for - 2.
+You can use the frametricks package to get around this limitation-split the current frame and start fiddling around with the positions of the new frames that frametricks created for you.